lumaa-dev/BubbleApp/README.md

 Threaded is free, made in SwiftUI, [#OpenSource](https://github.com/lumaa-dev/ThreadedApp), and doesn't violate [#YourPrivacy](https://apps.lumaa.fr/legal/privacy).
 Follow the [#ThreadedAccount](https://mastodon.online/@Threaded) on Mastodon, for progress, updates, polls, and more...

-Threaded also includes its own premium service, available as a subscription and lifetime payment, called Threaded+ (or Plus for short).
+Threaded **will** also includes its own premium service, available as a subscription and lifetime payment, called Threaded+ (or Plus for short).
 Plus only adds additional features to Threaded, you don't need a subscription to like, post, bookmark, or use any primary Mastodon feature.
+Currently, all available Threaded+ features are free, until further notice.

 With Threaded+, you can have a better Content Filter, you can save attachments, you get exclusive sneak peeks to Threaded's next updates, and other premium features!
-Prices revealed later this year.

 Join the Threaded Discord server to receive help, talk about the Fediverse, and many other things: [Join Threaded](https://discord.gg/MaHcRbkX46)\
 Join the Matrix Space to get support, with full security: [Join #threadedapp:matrix.org](https://matrix.to/#/#threadedapp:matrix.org)